 - Seam the sleeves on to the side of the body evenly following the stitches

-Looking for more patterns?
+Want to try out some patterns?
 Make sure to check out all of my beginner friendly patterns here where you can find garments, amigurumi, and accessories.

 Want to see crochet sweater patterns for fall?